9 Hidden Gems of Nepal That Most Tourists Never See

 In 1887, General Khadga Shamsher Rana was forcefully dropped from the royal title.
 Then, he was sent to Palpa-Gauda (the location of Rani Mahal) as the Commander-in-Chief of western Nepal.
 During his time in Palpa, he also discovered Lumbini, along with an Ashoka Pillar inscription that provided proof that Buddha was born in Lumbini.

 This palace has a European neoclassical design on the banks of the Kali Gandaki River, which originates from Damodar Kunda and Upper Mustang.
-At that time, the palace was designed and built by Indian architects on the direct order of General Rana.
+On General Rana's express instructions, Indian architects created and constructed the palace at that time.
 It almost took around 4 years to complete the construction.

 Tej Kumari Rana, the general's youngest wife, passed away in Palpa in 1892.
-He made the decision to construct the palace in her honor and gave it the name Rani Mahal (Queen Palace) in order to put an end to his misery.
+He decided to construct the palace in her honor and gave it the name Rani Mahal (Queen Palace) to put an end to his misery.
 The Rani Mahal of Nepal is referred to as the "Taj Mahal of Nepal."

 After the Coup of 1885, the General was not out of the controversy.
-So, he fled to India with his family, abandoning the palace behind.
+So he fled to India with his family, abandoning the palace behind.
 The palace was in condemned condition.
 So, it was grabbing the attention of the government and locals.
-Last, in 2017, it was renovated and made into a museum.
+Last year, in 2017, it was renovated and made into a museum.

-Another attraction nearby the Rani Mahal is Tansen Bazaar.
+Another attraction near the Rani Mahal is the Tansen Bazaar.
 Tansen also has many tourist attractions as well as religious sites.
 Tansen Durbar, Shreenagar, Guffa Dada, Bhagwati Temple, and many more sites that you shouldn't miss on your visit to Tansen Bazaar.

-Ilam is located in the far eastern part of Nepal conjoined with the border of India.
-The headquarters of Ilam is about 600 kilometers far from Kathmandu.
-It is far but is easily reachable from Kathmandu as well as different parts of Nepal.
-It is also a gateway to Mt Kanchenjunga Base Camp Trek.
+Ilam is located in the far eastern part of Nepal, conjoined with the border of India.
+The headquarters of Ilam are about 600 kilometers away from Kathmandu.
+It is far but easily reachable from Kathmandu as well as different parts of Nepal.
+It is also a gateway to the Mt.
+Kanchenjunga Base Camp Trek.

 As we mentioned before, Ilam is the capital of the Tea Garden of Nepal.
 The quality, the taste, and the authenticity are the reasons why Ilam tea is so famous.
 If you didn't take a sip of tea on your trip, then it won't be worthwhile.

 Ilam tea is popular throughout the country.
 Meanwhile, it is also exported to other countries.
 The tea garden occupies 240 hectares, producing 125 kilograms of tea every year.
-It was first initiated by the late King Birendra Shah with the ambition of increasing the market for local tea production.
+The late King Birendra Shah first started it to expand the market for regional tea production.

 Ilam lies on the terrain of the Siwalik and Mahabharat Ranges.
 The weather is pleasant just above the Terai region, at an elevation of 800 meters above sea level.
 Astonishing vistas may be seen on the horizon from the lopsided hills.

-Before the Gorkha-Limbuwan treaty in 1774 AD, eastern Nepal was an independent kingdom ruled by Limbuwan.
+Eastern Nepal was an independent kingdom under Limbuwan's rule before the Gorkha-Limbuwan treaty in 1774 AD.
 Limbuwan has a long and interesting history that goes back to prehistory, about 30–40 thousand years ago when the Yakthung people used to rule eastern Nepal and some parts of northeast India.

-So, the lifestyle of Ilam is different from the other parts of Nepal.
-Inhabited by the Kirati people, the place has a distinct culture and tradition.
-Not only that, food, people, customs, festivals, and languages are all unique.
+So, the lifestyle of Ilam is different from that of other parts of Nepal.
+The area has a distinct culture and tradition because the Kirati people live there.
+Not only that, but food, people, customs, festivals, and languages are all unique.
 Furthermore, the majority of the population practices Kiraticism.

 Additionally, Ilam produces some of the best dairy products in Nepal.
 Cheese and "Churpi" are popular souvenirs to take home.

-Janakpur is the most significant Dham of Mithila, which lies in the Dhanusha District, Madhesh Province of Nepal, nearby the India Border.
+Janakpur is the most significant Dham of Mithila, which lies in the Dhanusha District, Madhesh Province of Nepal, near the India Border.
 The ancient city of Janakpur is located about 225 km (140 mi) southeast of Kathmandu.
-It preserves centuries-old art and culture and stories of God Ram and Goddess Sita ancient times Treta Yuga.
-Janakpur is the birthplace of Goddess Sita –Princess of King Janak, who was married to Lord Ram (seventh incarnation of Lord Vishnu) –Prince of King Dasharatha.
-Janakpur Dham is a holy place for Hindus, every year during the Ram Navami and Bibaha Panchami people are celebrating the festival with huge joy.
+It preserves centuries-old art, culture, and stories of God Ram and Goddess Sita in ancient times, Treta Yuga.
+Janakpur is the birthplace of Goddess Sita, Princess of King Janak, who was married to Lord Ram (seventh incarnation of Lord Vishnu), Princess of King Dasharatha.
+Janakpur Dham is a holy place for Hindus, Every year during Ram Navami and Bibaha Panchami, people celebrate the festival with huge joy.
 Likewise, it is the most significant place in the world due to its colorful and unique artwork, people's culture, and lifestyle.
-Janakpur is the best place to visit to explore century-old art and craft preserved by locals and to see the religious site.
+Janakpur is the best place to visit to explore century-old art and crafts preserved by locals and to see the religious sites.

 Last, but not least, the final gem on the list to explore is Sudurpashchim.
 Sudurpashchim is the 7th province of Nepal.
 Also known as "far Western" in English, it is situated far from the capital Kathmandu.
 And it is full of mysterious hidden treasures.